-We put in where Old River Road runs into the river below the Fife Brook Dam.
-Our adventure begins with some fast water followed by the first class II rapid, Hangover Helper.
+Putting in at the Fife Brook Dam access area, the run begins with some fast water followed by the first class II rapid, Hangover Helper.
 The lead-in to this rapid contains a few moderate-sized surfing waves.
-On river left and right, large eddies offer good places to stop and paddle back up into the rapid to surf the waves.
+On the river left and right, large eddies offer good places to stop and paddle back up into the rapid to surf the waves.
 This first drop is an excellent learning site for paddlers because the pool below it makes rescue a breeze and eddy lines and waves are well defined.

 The final rapid in this section ends in a large, deep pool across from a rock outcropping.
-The small patch of sand on river left is known as Miami Beach because of its proximity to Florida, Massachusetts (which happens to be one of the coldest towns in the state).
+The small patch of sand on the river at the left is known as Miami Beach because of its proximity to Florida, MA (which happens to be one of the coldest towns in the state).
 This is a nice place to stop for lunch or a breather.
 A few surfing waves appear in the rapid above the beach at most levels.

-Continuing past Miami Beach, stay left of the large island, since at most levels the right side is too shallow to get down without scraping.
-Another class II rapid follows the island around then back right and ends in a pool with panoramic views straight ahead of Negus Mountain, named after a colonial British colonel.
+Continuing past Miami Beach, stay left of the large island, since at most levels the right side is too shallow to get down to without scraping.
+Another class II rapid follows the island around, then back right, and ends in a pool with panoramic views straight ahead of Negus Mountain, named after a colonial British colonel.